sinanshamsudheen/Obsidian/Templates/DSA.md

 What concept(s) does this problem test?
 (e.g. Binary Search, DP, Greedy, Graphs, Trees, etc.)

-What is the key concept used in DSA::[e.g. Dynamic Programming with Memoization]
+What is the key concept used in <% title %>::[e.g. Dynamic Programming with Memoization]

 ---
 ### Context
 Where and when is this useful?
 (e.g. Common in interviews, real-world problem class, etc.)

-In what context does DSA apply::[Use-case explanation]
+In what context does <% title %> apply::[Use-case explanation]

 ---
 ### Connection